dwchiang/nginx-php-fpm/docs/Maintenance.md

 ## 2.1 Duplicate a Dockerfile

-Dupicate a Dockerfile to match latest version codes of php-fpm and nginx, based on the existing Dockerfile of this project under `./buster/` and/or `./alpine3.12`.
+Goal: Dupicate a Dockerfile to match latest version codes of php-fpm and nginx, based on the existing Dockerfile of this project under `./buster/` and/or `./alpine3.12`.

+Method: Execute below in shell:

 ```
 # Operation System version